awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 For detailed information on how to recover the tapes from a malfunctioning tape gateway to another tape gateway, see [You Need to Recover a Virtual Tape from a Malfunctioning Tape Gateway](Main_TapesIssues-vtl.md#creating-recovery-tape-vtl)\.

-## Retrieving Your Data from an Irrecoverable Volume<a name="recover-from-volume"></a>
+## Recovering your data from an irrecoverable volume<a name="recover-from-volume"></a>

 If the status of your volume is IRRECOVERABLE, you can no longer use this volume\.

 For stored volumes, you can retrieve your data from the irrecoverable volume to a new volume by using the following steps:

 1. Create a new volume from the disk that was used to create the irrecoverable volume\.